Danish Shipping Education

 Once or twice per year, DSE hosts open visitor days during active modules.
 These events are ideal for companies considering enrolling trainees in the programme or seeking further insights into the curriculum.

-Visitor days in 2025 will take place in March and November.
+The visitor day in 2026 will take place in November.
 For more information, please contact a DSA education advisor at: dse@danishshipping.dk

 Additional Information

 For those interested in exploring career opportunities within the maritime sector, Danish Shipping’s career campaign office, World Careers (WOCA), organises an annual Trade Event.
 This event offers potential trainees the opportunity to meet representatives from shipping companies, bunker firms, and other maritime organisations.
 The day features the Trade Game, giving participants hands-on insight into contract negotiation and other industry practices, as well as interaction with current DSE trainees.
 Registration is required.
-Further details can be found [here].
+Further details can be found here.
+(Registration is required.)

-Please note: The English brochures linked below contain additional information about DSE but are currently undergoing updates in light of the upcoming 2025 reaccreditation process.
+Please note: The English brochures linked below contain additional information about DSE.